Third Wave of Pentecostalism

 The so-called "Third Wave" in Pentecostal Christianity, observed during the second half of the 20th century, describes a shift in theological conviction by non-Pentecostal scholars toward recognizing the existence and operation of certain expressions of the faith, like speaking in tongues, that were traditionally categorized as Pentecostal.

-The term "third wave" (as well as "first wave" and "second wave") were named by scholar, C. Peter Wagner, a long-time professor at Fuller Theological Seminary, who is also known for his work in spiritual warfare and missiology (see more below).
+The term "third wave" (as well as "first wave" and "second wave") were named by scholar, C. Peter Wagner, a long-time professor at Fuller Theological Seminary, who is also known for his work in spiritual warfare and missiology.

 For context it is is important to know that Pentecostalism is an expression of orthodox Christianity, which emphasizes the Holy Spirit in belief and practice.
-While the movement, and it's various denominations, is relatively new (see history of Pentecostalism), it has become one of the largest and fastest-growing branches of the Christian religion.
+While the movement, and its various denominations, is relatively new, it has become one of the largest and fastest-growing branches of the Christian religion.

 According to Wagner, the “First Wave” was the birth of the modern Pentecostal movement under Charles Parham, W.J.
 Seymour, and the Azusa Street Revival.
 The Los Angeles-based Asuza Street Revival produced nationwide growth of the Pentecostal movement.

 The “Second Wave” was the charismatic movement of the 1960’s, which saw Pentecostal experiences occur in non-Pentecostal churches.
 This phenomenon is sometimes called Neo-Pentecostalism and also the Charismatic Movement.

 The “Third Wave” refers to non-Pentecostal Christians who believe in the miraculous gifts and works of God, yet don't regard baptism of the Holy Spirit as a second work of grace.
 Perhaps the most well-known group ascribing to the “Third Wave” is the Vineyard movement.